 When evaluating stations, it's very important to assess what percentage of a given germ is killed by the UV disinfection process.
 This percentage is also known as the kill rate.
 In the healthcare industry, the strongest kill rate claim you can make is 99.9999%.
 Keep in mind that decimal points matter.
 99% is not the same as 99.999%.
 For those of you in IT, you know that those extra 9's in uptime can make a big difference!
 99% uptime means over three days of downtime per year, whereas 99.999% uptime translates to only 3 minutes of downtime per year.

-4. Determine How Much Physical Contact Is Needed to Operate the Sanitizing Unit
+4. Determine How Much Physical Contact Is Needed to Operate the Sanitising Unit

-There's a reason why hospitals mount touch-free automatic hand sanitizer dispensers around their facilities.
+There's a reason why hospitals mount touch-free automatic hand sanitiser dispensers around their facilities.
 Touch-free delivery eliminates cross-contamination to help reduce the spread of germs and encourage use.

-5. Be Cautious of Other Sanitizing Products, Such as Ozone Disinfection
+5. Be Cautious of Other Sanitising Products, Such as Ozone Disinfection